-The strategic location of the Middle East further complicates matters.
-Its location at the meeting point of three continents-Africa, Asia, and Europe-gives it tremendous strategic importance.
 The region's geopolitical position makes it a hotspot for international diplomacy, a platform for influence peddling and power struggles, and a common site for foreign military interventions.
 The region's significance is amplified by its abundant natural resources, especially oil and gas.
-International interest and rivalry for these resources can deteriorate preexisting conflicts and complicate regional ties.
+International interest and rivalry for these resources fuel economic growth, which in turn can exacerbate preexisting conflicts and complicate regional ties.
 The precarious power dynamics are further exacerbated by the ever-present scrutiny from outside parties and their ambitions to exert influence.